 Living in D.C. means having access to many beautiful natural spots and hundreds of stunning hiking trails.
 A major plus?
-These are close to some amazing swimming spots that are perfect for cooling down after a long summer hike.
+These are close to some amazing wild swimming spots near D.C. that are perfect for cooling down after a long summer hike.
 While the hike may be hard, you might get tired along the way, there’s nothing more refreshing and rewarding than taking a dip at a stunning natural swimming spot!

 REMEMBER: Your safety is your responsibility.
 Always check with park officials before swimming and follow the tips below.